-For better results I suggest you to shoot with unusual settings: You can overexpose, change color balance to the extreme, use fisheye lenses, add noise, exaggerate the contrast... anything you want.
+Is really hard to write the perfect Lomography tutorial for Gimp, because there are many different ways to get a credible Lomo picture, I suggest you to read this tutorial only as an inspiration.
+For better results I suggest you to shoot with unusual settings: You could overexpose, change color balance to the extreme, use fisheye lenses, add noise, exaggerate the contrast... anything you want.

 There are a couple of thing that you should consider before continue:

 - The only mandatory step is the addition of vignetting.
 The lens of a Lomo camera is very bright and wide (32mm f/2.8) and the vignetting is always present

 - It could be a good idea to enhance the main color of the scene: in this tutorial I'll increased the yellow, but if your photo is mainly green (for example a meadow or a park), you should enhance the green tones, but you can also do the opposite

 - Use only wide lenses, don't use zoom.
 Use the smaller Aperture (f/value) that you can